EdPutans/homepage-frontend/README.md

-# Homepagie - A replacement for your browser's default homepage
+# Homie - A replacement for your browser's default homepage

 Demo: https://eds-custom-homepage.netlify.com/